Mu to E Gamma: Results

 In May 2016 the MEG experiment published the world's leading upper limit on the branching ratio of this decay:

 at 90% confidence level, based on data collected in 2009–2013.
 This improved the MEG limit from the prior MEGA experiment by a factor of about 28.

 Apparatus

 MEG uses a continuous muon beam (3 × 107/s) incident on a plastic target.
 The decay is reconstructed to look for a back-to-back positron and monochromatic photon (52.8 MeV).
 A liquid xenon scintillator with photomultiplier tubes measure the photon energy, and a drift chamber in a magnetic field detects the positrons.

 The MEG collaboration presented upgrade plans for MEG-II at the Particles and Nuclei International Conference 2014, with one order of magnitude greater sensitivity, and increased muon production, to begin data taking in 2017.
-More experiments are planned to explore rare muon transitions, such as Mu2e and Mu3e.
+More experiments are planned to explore rare muon transitions, such as Comet (experiment), Mu2e and Mu3e.